4FR4KO-POVELECKO/4FR4KO-POVELECKO/README.md

 # Timur Hukmatov 👋
 - 😎 Python Middle Developer
 - 💻 Core Stack: Python, Go.
-- 🔥 Interested in Blockchain & DeFi
+- 🔥 Interested in Blockchain & ML

 <!---
 4FR4KO-POVELECKO/4FR4KO-POVELECKO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.